 What does an IPG look like?

-An IPG brings together autistic children (novice players) and competent peer partners (expert players) who are led by a qualified adult facilitator (IPG Guide).
+An IPG brings together autistic and neurotypical children in small groups led by a qualified adult facilitator (IPG Guide).
 Each IPG is individualized as a part of a child’s education/therapy program.
-Using sensitive assessments, IPG sessions are tailored to children’s unique interests, abilities, and needs within a specially designed play environment.
+Using sensitive assessments , IPG sessions are tailored to children’s unique interests, abilities, and needs within a specially designed play environment.
 Play activities may include pretending, constructing, movement, interactive games, art, music, drama, video and other creative pursuits.
-Guided participation (a systematic approach inspired by neo-Vygotskian Barabra Rogoff) is used to facilitate mutually engaging experiences that encourage increasing capacities for socialization, communication, play and imagination.
-Gradually novice and expert players mediate their own social play experiences with minimal adult guidance.
+Guided participation (a systematic approach inspired by neo-Vygotskian Barabra Rogoff) is used to facilitate mutually engaging experiences that encourage socialization, communication, play and imagination.
+Gradually the players mediate their own social play experiences with minimal adult guidance.

 Who may participate in an IPG program?

 The IPG model was originally developed for preschool- through elementary-aged children (ages 3 to 11 years), and is now being adapted for teens and adults.
-Groups are generally made up of 3 to 5 children, with a higher ratio of expert to novice players.
-Novice players include neurodiverse children representing all abilities across the autism spectrum.
-Expert players include neurotypical peers and siblings who present strong social, communication, and play abilities and express an interest in joining a group.
+Groups are generally made up of 3 to 5 children.
+The players include neurodivergent and neurotypical children (representing diverse ages, abilities and backgrounds) who express an interest in joining a group.

 Who is qualified to deliver the IPG model as a program or service?

-Qualified IPG Providers include professional partners (schools, organizations and individuals) who meet the minimum standards and requirements for an Integrated Play Groups® trademark license through successful completion of the advanced training IPG® Master Guide Apprenticeship program (see IPG Model Training Series).
+Qualified IPG Providers include professional partners (schools, organizations and individuals) who meet the minimum standards and requirements for an Integrated Play Groups® trademark license through successful completion of the Advanced-Level IPG Guide Apprenticeship program (see IPG Model Training Series).

 What are the benefits of the IPG model?

-Based on award-winning research, the IPG model has been found to be effective in supporting a wide range of children representing diverse ages, abilities, languages, ethnicities, cultures, socioeconomic backgrounds.
-Novice players have demonstrated generalizable gains in the development of social interaction, communication, language, representational play and related symbolic activity (writing and drawing).
-Expert players have benefited by showing greater self-esteem, awareness, empathy and acceptance of individual differences.
-Both novice and expert players have formed mutual friendships while having fun together.
+Based on award-winning research, the IPG model has been found to be effective in supporting a wide range of children representing diverse ages, abilities, languages, races, ethnicities, cultures, gender expressions and socioeconomic backgrounds.
+Autistic players have demonstrated generalizable gains in the development of social interaction, communication, language, representational play and related symbolic activity (writing and drawing) .
+Neurotypical players have benefited by showing greater self-esteem while gaining knowledge, awareness, empathy and acceptance of individual differences.
+Both neurodivergent and neurotypical players have formed mutual friendships while having fun together within a play culture that embraces neurodivergent ways of relating, communicating, learning and creating .

 Investigations carried out by and replicating the work of our research team provide robust and compelling evidence that validate the efficacy of the IPG model for autistic children of diverse ages (3 to 11 years), abilities (mild, moderate, and severe), ethnic, cultural, linguistic and socioeconomic backgrounds (Lantz et al., 2004; O’Connor, 1999; Richard & Goupel, 2005; Wolfberg, 1994; Wolfberg & Schuler, 1992; 1993; Wolfberg et al., 2015; Yang et al., 2003; Zercher et al., 2001).
 Taken together, the studies found that over the course of their IPG programs, the autistic children demonstrated generalizable gains in the development of social interaction, communication, language, representational play, and related symbolic activity (writing and drawing).
 Specifically, they showed decreases in stereotyped, isolated play and increases in spontaneous symbolic play (functional and pretend) and socially coordinated play (parallel and common focus).
 Advances in social communication with peers (imitation, initiation, responses) and diversity of play interests were also noted.
 Furthermore, these newly acquired skills were maintained when adult support was withdrawn.

 Social validation data indicate that stakeholders, including parents and practitioners, perceive the IPG model as beneficial and important for children.
-Positive changes in the attitudes, perceptions, and knowledge of the typical peers were noted as a function of participation in IPG programs.
-Typical peers were observed to develop greater sensitivity, tolerance, and acceptance of individual differences.
-Expert players reported that learning how communicate and play with “kids who have different kinds of minds” gets easier over time.
-Both novice and expert players expressed that they valued and enjoyed the IPG experience and came to view one another as friends.
-This was confirmed by stakeholders who reported observing mutual and lasting friendships formed between the autistic children and their peers while having fun together.
+Positive changes in the attitudes, perceptions, and knowledge of the neurotypical peers were noted as a function of participation in IPG programs.
+These children were observed to develop greater sensitivity, empathy, and acceptance of individual differences.
+The neurotypical players reported that learning how to communicate and play with “kids who have different kinds of minds” gets easier over time.
+Both neurodivergent and neurotypical players expressed that they valued and enjoyed the IPG experience and came to view one another as friends.
+This was confirmed by stakeholders who reported observing mutual and lasting friendships formed between the autistic and neurotypical children while having fun together.

 There is also emerging evidence demonstrating similar positive outcomes for adaptations of the IPG model that include combining with sensory integration therapy (Fuge & Berry, 2004; Schaefer & Attwood, 2003) and extending play to art (Bateman, 2014), drama (Julius et. al., 2012; Neufeld & Wolfberg, 2010, physical activity (Pearlstone, 2017; Remy, 2013) and multiple activities specific to adolescents (Bottema-Beutel, 2011; Wolfberg, Bottema-Beutel & DeWitt, 2012).
 In addition, research by Bottema-Beutel and colleagues (2011) suggest that teens on the autism spectrum gained experiential understanding of how to attune to others and understand the context that informs social interaction, and that group membership was an important part of their social communicative development.References (IPG Efficacy Studies/EBP Citations)